-There are more than 100 varieties of potatoes sold throughout the United States.
+There are more than 600 varieties of potatoes sold throughout the United States.
 Each of these varieties fit into one of seven potato type categories: russet, red, white, yellow, blue/purple, fingerling and petite.
 Learn more about the characteristics and cooking recommendations for each type below.
+For a downloadable Potato Types Brochure click here.

 To see videos about what makes each type of potato unique, please visit our Potato Types Videos page.